Sailor tattoos: Growth in popularity among non-sailors

-A specific style of "old school" tattoos became popular among sailors in the 1930s-1940s, with traditional symbols and other maritime-inspired images in simple black lines with color touches.
-This style was further popularized in subsequent decades, including for people who weren't sailors, through the work of prolific tattoo artists including Norman Collins (known as Sailor Jerry) in Honolulu, and Lyle Tuttle in San Francisco, California.
-In particular, Collins reworked 1920-30s designs with influences from Japanese artists, creating stylized images that appealed to a wider audience in the 1950s-60s.
+A specific style of "old school" tattoos, featuring traditional symbols and other maritime-inspired images inked in simple black lines with color touches, became popular among sailors in the 1930s–1940s.
+This style was further popularized in subsequent decades, including for people who weren't sailors, through the work of prolific tattoo artists such as Norman Collins (known as Sailor Jerry) in Honolulu and Lyle Tuttle in San Francisco.
+In particular, Collins reworked 1920s–1930s designs with influences from Japanese artists, creating stylized images that appealed to a wider audience in the 1950s–1960s.
+The diffusion of sailor tattoos to a wider audience was also happening in Canada during those decades: tattoo artists working in port cities and near Navy bases reported that, in the 1950s–1960s, while they mostly served sailors, they also had other customers who wanted sailor-style tattoos.

-This pattern was also happening in Canada; in the 1950s-60s, three tattoo artists were working in port cities and near a Navy base, and they had mostly served sailors but were getting other customers who wanted sailor-style tattoos.
+By the early 1990s, interest in sailor tattoos had waned among sailors and non-sailors alike.
+In 1995, artists at Bert Grimm's tattoo studio in Long Beach, California, near the Long Beach Naval Shipyard that was scheduled to close in 1997, spoke about a decline in customers: fewer sailors seemed interested in getting traditional tattoos that marked them as Navy "lifers", and the Navy was discouraging tattoos.

-In 1995, artists at Bert Grimm's tattoo studio in Long Beach, California, near the Long Beach Naval Shipyard that was scheduled to close in 1997, spoke about a decline in customers — including that fewer sailors seemed interested in getting traditional tattoos that marked them as Navy "lifers", and that the Navy was discouraging tattoos.This style remained popular among tattoo artists, and in the 1990s and 2000s, artists such as Don Ed Hardy promoted a revival.
-Hardy had been trained by a tattoo artist, Samuel Steward, who learned from Dietzel and had some of Dietzel's flash in his shop.
-In 1995, Hardy published a book that supported renewed public interest in older designs, Flash from the Past: Classic American Tattoo Designs 1890-1965.
+Despite a general decline in interest, the "old school" style had remained popular among tattoo artists, and in the 1990s and 2000s, artists such as Don Ed Hardy promoted a revival.
+Hardy had been trained by a tattoo artist, Samuel Steward, who learned from Amund Dietzel and had some of Dietzel's flash in his shop.
+In 1995, Hardy published a book that supported renewed public interest in older designs, Flash from the Past: Classic American Tattoo Designs 1890–1965.
 In 1999, Hardy, Steven Grasse, and Michael Malone started Sailor Jerry Ltd. to use Collins' flash designs on products including Sailor Jerry Rum.
-Hardy started licensing his own tattoo-inspired art for a line of clothing in the early 2000s, and many other products have been sold under his brand.
-This themed merchandise contributed to the popularity of these tattoos among the general public.
+Hardy started licensing his own tattoo-inspired art for a line of clothing in the early 2000s, and subsequently many other products have been sold under his brand.
+This themed merchandise contributed to the popularity of this style of tattoo among the general public.